kolzchut/mediawiki-extensions-ArticleRanking/README.md

 the use of the captcha, falling back to only using a MediaWiki token to verify (basically a CSRF protection and nothing more).

+## Report
+`Special:ArticleRanking` shows the current results, including some filtering.
+In the future it will also probably allow drilling down into individual votes for a page.

 ## API modules

 ### Updating a vote count for a specific page